yuvrajsinghbhatiya/Shop-See/README.md

-# SHOP SEE - React eCommerce App
+# SHOPSEE - React eCommerce App

-Welcome to **SHOP SEE**, your go-to destination for online shopping!
+Welcome to **SHOPSEE**, your go-to destination for online shopping!
 This React-based eCommerce application provides a seamless and enjoyable shopping experience, featuring a responsive design and reliable API integration.
-With SHOP SEE, users can effortlessly browse, update products, and quickly add items to their shopping cart.
+With SHOPSEE, users can effortlessly browse, update products, and quickly add items to their shopping cart.
 Additionally, it allows users to easily adjust item quantities in the cart.

 ## Tech Stack